Azure/Vision-AI-DevKit-Pages/docs/_docs/011-HOL_Using_the_VisionSample.md

 }
 ```

-After a few minutes, your device should now be running your custom model.
+After a few minutes, your device should be running your custom model.

 ### Test your new model

-- Go to [Simulated Analog Gauge](https://htmlpreview.github.io/?https://github.com/ebertrams/simulated-gauge/blob/master/SimulatedAnalogGauge.html){:target="_blank"} to view the simulated an analog gauge
+- Go to [Simulated Analog Gauge](https://htmlpreview.github.io/?https://github.com/ebertrams/simulated-gauge/blob/master/SimulatedAnalogGauge.html){:target="_blank"} using your computer browser.
-- Verify that the camera sees the simulated gauge and correctly classifies the gauge's output as green / yellow / red from your DevKit's connected monitor or using a video player supporting RTSP [(View RTSP Stream)]({{ '/docs/RTSP_stream/' | relative_url }}).
+- Point the DevKit camera at the guage on your montitor and verify the camera sees the simulated gauge and correctly classifies the gauge's output as green / yellow / red by viewing the output on your DevKit's connected monitor or by using a video player supporting an RTSP source. [(View RTSP Stream)]({{ '/docs/RTSP_stream/' | relative_url }})

 ## Clean up

-To delete all the Azure resources that you've been using in this tutorial:
+To delete the Azure resources that you've been using in this tutorial, execute the following commands:

 ```cmd
 az group delete --name AiDevKitResources